eremeeveugene/CSSBattle/README.md

 ## Automation Jobs

 This repository includes an automation job defined in the `ui-visual-validation.yml` file to ensure the visual correctness of CSSBattle challenge solutions.
-The job runs automatically on every pull request and checks that each HTML file in the `source/challenges/` folder renders exactly as intended.
+The job runs automatically on every pull request or push to the `develop` branch.

-For each challenge, a screenshot is generated using a headless browser and compared against a corresponding reference image located in the `ut-tests/expected-result/` folder.
-The generated screenshots are saved to `ut-tests/actual-result/`.
-If an expected image is missing or if a visual mismatch is detected, the job will fail.
-This helps maintain pixel-perfect rendering and prevents visual regressions.
+For each challenge, a screenshot is generated using a headless browser (via Puppeteer) and compared against a corresponding reference image located in the `ut-tests/expected-result/` folder using `pixelmatch`.
+The generated screenshots are saved to `ut-tests/actual-result/` during the CI run (but are not committed to the repository).
+If an expected image is missing, or if a visual mismatch **exceeding a small tolerance (up to 3 pixels)** is detected, the job will fail.
+This tolerance helps prevent false positives caused by rendering inconsistencies such as anti-aliasing or subpixel rounding.

+This ensures all challenge solutions remain pixel-perfect (or nearly so) over time and guards against unintended visual regressions during development.

 ## Live Challenge Viewer